13 Methods High-Growth Salons Use to Acquire and Keep New Clients

 Mary is careful to share both before and after photos when she’s posting on social media sites like Instagram.
 Because she’s enthusiastic about hair coloring techniques, Mary mostly builds a brand image revolving around colors on her account.
 She finds it’s important to show her clients’ faces in these pictures, even if they’re wearing a mask, since the work she and her stylists do inspires happiness in their eyes.

 While Mary’s social media accounts display some of her specialties, the website for her salon takes a broader approach.
-The design is meant to show that they have something to offer almost anyone in need of a new hair stylist, regardless of budget.
+The design is meant to show that they have something to offer almost anyone in need of a new hairstylist, regardless of budget.
 The site portrays a brand image with five general areas of emphasis: hair type, texture, and length, as well as gender and ethnicity.
 Working in tandem with social media, the website supports Mary’s salon’s attempt to reach a wide audience.

 Thanks to Weave, Mary and the rest of the stylists in her salon don’t have to bounce between devices or interfaces while communicating with customers.
-A combination of hardware and software tools, including VoIP (Voice over Internet Protocol) phones, business texting, and our Email Marketing tool, lets Mary’s salon take care of all their Covid-19 communication from one place.
+A combination of hardware and software tools, including VoIP (Voice over Internet Protocol) phones, business texting, and our Email Marketing tool, lets Mary’s salon take care of all their communication from one place.

-9.Curbside waiting rooms
+10. Curbside waiting rooms

 Advice for hairstylists and salon owners

-12.Find the right people
+12. Find the right people

 Mary also believes that it’s best to search out people to learn from and work with.
 This piece of advice echoes her thoughts on discovering new guests.
 Mentors and peers with experience and common values not only push you to succeed as a stylist, they let you enjoy the ride.

-13.Never give up
+13. Never give up